 To say dysfunctional is considered a compliment, full of self-righteousness, selfishness, and irresponsibility.

 Fortunately, the children found their own way out.
-There is a scene in which the author's university teacher asked her why she thinks that someone is willing to sleep on the street, which is really ironic when I think about it.
+There is a scene in which the author's university teacher asks her why she thinks that someone is willing to sleep on the street, which is really ironic when I think about it.

 This is a world that the so-called elites cannot understand.
 Thanks to the author for not forgetting to write it down and leave a record.